matoanbach/RHCSA/RHCSA Theory/Module 7: Managing and Securing Network Services/Lesson 26 - Securing RHEL with SELinux.md

 2. Apply those policy rules to the actual filesystem so files gain the new context
     - `restorecon -Rv <path>` to relabel that directory tree immediately.
     - Or `touch /.autorelable` and reboot - SELinux will relabel everything at startup
-3. Don'y use `chcon` for permanent changes.
+3. Don't use `chcon` for permanent changes.
 It only alters the live context and will be undone next time you run `restorecon` (or the system relabels)
 4. `semanage fcontext -l -C` to see only your custome file-context entries in the policy
 5. `man semanage-fcontext` for full documentation
 6. `grep AVC /var/log/audit/audit.log` to see the error logs